-You will have been fully briefed by your Consultant before any interview is arranged by us.
+You will have been fully briefed by your Consultant before your interview.
 However, you can never be too prepared!
 Make sure you know exactly where you are going, how long the journey will take and have the name and contact details of the person you are meeting at hand.
 If you are delayed for any reason, please contact your Consultant as quickly as possible who will in turn inform the client/interviewer of your delay.
-Failure to do so could result in a wasted journey and will jeopardise not only your candidacy for the position but also the reputation of Blue Lynx.
+Failure to do so could result in a wasted journey and could jeopardise not only your candidacy for the position but also the reputation of Blue Lynx.

 Know your CV.
 Be prepared to answer questions on it.
 Try to read through the job specification matching your specific skills and experience with those the company is looking for.